ciberch/activity-streams-mongoose/README.md

 npm test
 ```

-## TODO
+## License

-- Add support for location for objects
+Apache License

+See LICENSE file for more details